 - within two weeks of the official starting day of classes for the semester -- 50%

 - within three weeks of the official starting day of classes for the semester -- 25%

 - subsequent to the third week after the official starting day of classes for the semester -- none

-This schedule not applicable to withdrawals due to military, Peace Corps, or leaves for other national service, and is subject to change by action of the Board of Trustees of the City University of New York.
+This schedule is not applicable to withdrawals due to military, Peace Corps, or leaves for other national service, and is subject to change by action of the Board of Trustees of the City University of New York.

 For the purposes of determining tuition charges, a student is considered a resident of the State of New York if the student has his or her principal place of abode in the State of New York for a period of at least twelve consecutive months immediately preceding the first day of classes for the semester with respect to which the residency determination is made; states an intention to live permanently and maintain a principal place of abode in New York State; and, generally, is not in the United States on any temporary visa.
 Residence in a dormitory, hotel, or other temporary housing facility does not in itself establish New York State residency.

 All students requesting a change of residency status must submit a City University Residency Form no later than the end of the third week of classes of the semester for which the change is to be effective.
 For more information, contact our program administrator.